Last Updated on October 12, 2021

 The first thing you need to know about “Aldi” is that, technically speaking, it refers to two different companies, although it didn’t start that way.

 In 1913, a young lady named Anna Albrecht founded a small grocery store in the suburbs of Essen, Germany.
 Her husband, Karl Albrecht, Sr., was a former miner afflicted with black lung disease who went to work in a bread factory.
-During World War II, Anna’s two sons, Theo and Karl, were drafted into the German military: Theo fought in North Africa and was taken as an American POW, while Karl was wounded fighting against the Russians.
+During World War II, Anna’s two sons, Theodor and Karl, were drafted into the German military: Theo fought in North Africa and was taken as an American POW, while Karl was wounded fighting against the Russians.

 Both brothers returned to Germany after the war.
 In 1946, they took over Anna’s grocery store, naming it Albrecht KG.
 They expanded soon after, and by 1950 they had over a dozen stores in operation.